Statistical Component Separation for Targeted Signal Recovery in Noisy Mixtures: Statistical Component Separation and Image Denoising

 We further evaluate our algorithm's performance for colored noises using PSNR and the relative error of $\phi(\hat{x}_0)$.
 In Fig.~\ref{fig:wph_dust_stats}, we present the PSNR and relative errors of WPH statistics for different coefficient classes as a function of noise level $\sigma$.
 Our method consistently improves PSNR, but BM3D performs better across all noise levels.
 We note that our method's performance degrades for very high $\sigma$, potentially due to structure hallucination caused by extreme initial noise.\footnote{WPH statistics may also define generative models with a sampling procedure sharing important similarities with Algorithm~\ref{alg:vanilla_scs} (see \cite{Allys2020, Zhang2021, Regaldo2021, Regaldo2023}).} In terms of WPH statistics relative error, our method effectively reduces noise impact and outperforms BM3D in most cases.
 Notably, it excels in $S^{11}$ and $S^{01}$ coefficients, except for the high-noise regime in $S^{11}$.
 However, for $S^{00}$ and $C^{01}$ coefficients, in the cases of blue and white noise, BM3D performs comparably or better than our method.
-Since a perfect PSNR implies perfect statistics recovery, we interpret this as the sign that a regular denoising algorithm, when adapted to the noise process, can also provide very interesting estimates of $\phi(x_0)$.
-However, we point out that the normalization of the WPH statistics may play a crucial role on these metrics (see Appendix~\ref{app:wph}), and a fairer comparison should explore its role in this precise setting.
+Since a perfect PSNR implies perfect statistics recovery, we interpret this as the sign that a regular denoising algorithm, when adapted to the noise process, can also provide precise estimates of $\phi(x_0)$.
+However, we point out that the normalization of the WPH statistics may play a crucial role on these metrics (see App.~\ref{app:wph}), and a fairer comparison should explore its role in this precise setting.
+We report similar results in Fig.~\ref{fig:wph_dust_stats_crosses} for the ``crosses'' noise.
+These demonstrate a clear mitigation of the noise in all regimes.